On this page:

 “This Free Life” used primarily digital marketing tactics to reach its audience.
 Campaign messages featured authentic and credible voices from the tobacco-free LGBTQI+ community to educate the audience on the negative consequences of smoking.
 The campaign also utilized innovative approaches with social media and influencers to encourage LGBTQI+ young adults to live tobacco-free.
 Some of these marketing tactics included:

 - Campaign website featuring interactive games and quizzes

 - Local events in select cities and states throughout the United States

-The “This Free Life” campaign ended in 2020 and was successful in reaching LGBTQ+ young adults through primarily digital channels.
+The “This Free Life” campaign ended in 2020 and was successful in reaching LGBTQI+ young adults through primarily digital channels.
 Some key learnings and accomplishments include:

-- Reached 95 percent of the LGBTQ+ young adult audience and received over 172 million likes, comments, and shares on the campaign’s social media.
+- Reached 95 percent of the LGBTQI+ young adult audience and received over 172 million likes, comments, and shares on the campaign’s social media.

-- Ads that were tailored to different LGBTQ+ subgroups and used real people from the community performed well and resonated with the audience.
+- Ads that were tailored to different LGBTQI+ subgroups and used real people from the community performed well and resonated with the audience.

 - Had an active presence on social media, including Facebook, Instagram, Twitter, and Tumblr and used these channels to engage with the audience and open a dialogue on the negative consequences of smoking.

 - Working effectively with influencers added authenticity to the campaign and provided an opportunity for the audience to share their own stories about quitting.